Emotiv/cortex-example/csharp/README.md

 <!-- Structure overview -->
 #### Structure overview
 * CortexClient: Responsible for sending requests to Cortex and handle responses, warning, data from Cortex.
 * Config: Contain configurations.
 User must fill clientId, client Secret of App.
-To get EEG, PM , Record Data, InjectMarker license is required.
+To get EEG, PM license is required.
 * Authorizer: Responsible for getUserLogin, requestAccess, authorize for App.
 * HeadsetFinder: Reponsible for finding headsets, connect headset.
 * SessionCreator: Responsible for createSession, updateSession for work-flow.